 State of the art in application and research

-A range of projects investigating dynamic prices and time-of-use (ToU) tariffs have been conducted in Europe and the US.
-Variable spot price contracts are available in many European countries; however, variable grid tariffs are currently not very common.
+A range of projects investigating dynamic prices and ToU tariffs have been conducted in Europe and the US.
+Variable spot price contracts are available in many European countries; however, variable grid tariffs are currently rare.

-In ECOGRID EU approx. 2000 residential customers participated in the project, which addressed flexible demand response to real-time price signals.
-The pilot took place in the Danish island of Bornholm, with more than 50% renewable energy sources.
+In ECOGRID EU, approximately 2,000 residential customers participated in the project, which addressed flexible demand response to real-time price signals.
+The pilot took place in the Danish island of Bornholm, with more than 50% RES.

-Customer-Led Network Revolution conducted trials in the UK on time of use tariffs.
-They found that demand was reduced by 10% in the 4-8 pm evening peak, reducing customer energy bills.
-Specifically, they found that “Household chores such as laundry and dishwashing were the most commonly used to flex the times of electricity usage.
-Customers with PV had advantage of their own generation and were arguably the most engaged customers of all”.
+Customer-Led Network Revolution conducted trials in the UK on ToU tariffs.
+They found that demand was reduced by 10% in the 4 – 8 pm evening peak, reducing customer energy bills.
+Specifically, they found that ‘Household chores such as laundry and dishwashing were the most commonly used to flex the times of electricity usage.
+Customers with PV were successful at adjusting their electricity usage to take advantage of their own generation and were arguably the most engaged customers of all’ .
 Families and customers of older age were less flexible than other customers.

 Technology Readiness Level